 killed himself with neglect and alcoholism.
 Levi rushed more

-once to the side of the most important man in his life, but -- literally -- he
+once to the side of the most important man in his life, but --

 could not pull him out of the gutter.